Marcus Pedo Vergilianus

 Marcus Pedo Vergilianus was consul at the beginning of AD 115, during the reign of Trajan.
 He died in an earthquake toward the end of that year.
+His true family name is uncertain, his gens being omitted from surviving versions of his name.

 Career

 Vergilianus was a Roman senator early in the second century.
 In the year 115, he was consul ordinarius, serving for the month of January, with Lucius Vipstanus Messalla as his colleague.
 Vergilianus resigned at the end of the month, and was succeeded by Titus Statilius Maximus Severus Hadrianus, who served alongside Messalla through the end of April.

 Vergilianus is best known for having been killed in the earthquake that struck Antioch toward the end of the year.
 The city and the surrounding region suffered tremendous damage, and the emperor Trajan, who was at Antioch preparing for a campaign against the Parthians, barely escaped death by climbing out the window of the house where he was staying, sustaining only minor injuries.
 Although implied by Cassius Dio to have died during his term of office, Vergilianus must have resigned by the kalends of February, when his successor was inaugurated, while the earthquake occurred on December 13.
 Thus, while Vergilianus was of consular rank, he was not serving as consul at the time of his death, and was probably at Antioch as part of Trajan's retinue.